(Tradução semi-automática)

 Abstract

-The widespread adoption of home-schooling around the world precipitated by the Covid-19 pandemic has brought afloat the inequalities in household environment and parental support to early childhood education and care (ECEC) that, according to research, much contribute to uneven childhood education and future social mobility opportunities.
-With new trends of remote work emerging and predictively prevailing beyond the compulsory confinements it is expected that increasingly flexible childcare arrangements are to be demanded by society to fit this new reality – addressing simultaneously long-time concerns from academia and society about the importance of parental involvement and individualised informal learning practices in ECEC.
+The widespread adoption of home-schooling around the world precipitated by the Covid-19 pandemic has brought afloat the inequalities in household environments and parental support for childhood education and care (CEC) that, according to research, much limit social mobility opportunities.
+With new trends of remote work emerging and predictively prevailing beyond the compulsory confinements it is also expected that increasingly flexible childcare arrangements are to be demanded by society to fit this new reality – addressing simultaneously the long-time concerns from academia and society about the importance of parental involvement and individualised informal learning practices in CEC.

 A widely distributed sample of schools and households, in their socioeconomic contexts and resources for education, as also an active participation of children that goes beyond their role as informants, is considered for the co-design stages of this solution.